Parents as the Problem – Why We Need to Stop Overscheduling Our Children

 To us this is success; success for our child by being the best AND success for us as being the parent to the smartest, brightest child in class.
 Young children are experiencing more stress at younger ages in part due to being overscheduled and feeling pressured to perform or behave beyond their ability.
 We as parents are not only allowing, but at some point precipitating the unhealthy competition, overscheduling, and stress that plagues our children today.

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 5 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 5 Daily Mom, Magazine For Families

 Unfortunately for many of our kids the rigorous time management schedule they’re on does not even seem to end with the school bell these days.
 There are no leisurely bike rides with the neighborhood gang, tree climbing competitions or afterschool snacks with friends.
 From pre-school on, we enroll our children in dance, soccer, piano and gymnastics all with the best intentions, yet prohibiting our children from having any free play at all.
 According to KidsHealth from Nemours, “many kids are too busy to have time to play creatively or relax afterschool.”

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 6 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 6 Daily Mom, Magazine For Families

 All of these super-structured, forced learning activities are not allowing our children any freedom of space, time or individual thought.
 We may mold them into an amazing ballerina or baseball all-star, but not necessarily for their own pleasure or personal gain.
 Our children are not participating in these extra-curricular activities because they want to, but rather because they are being raised believing they have to.

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 7 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 7 Daily Mom, Magazine For Families

 Each and every one of us parents knows we have “asked” our child if he or she wants to play sports, piano, or dance and we will claim that our child chose to do so…but let’s be real, who is the person herding and corralling a pack of complaining kids in and out of cars, dance studios and sports fields everyday?
 Whose child would most likely be more happy and carefree on a swing in the backyard until the sun goes down?